-We require that you change your Password after your first sign-on, and recommend that you change your Password at regular intervals.
+We recommend that you change your Password at regular intervals.

-When you finish your online banking session, you should click on the “Sign Off” link to leave the service, and you should close down your browser.
+When you finish your online or mobile banking session, you should log off and close our your browser or App.

 In addition, you should never reveal your Sign-On ID or Password to anyone.

 Q: What if someone learns my Sign-On ID or Password?

 A: If you suspect that someone knows your Password, you should immediately change your password by clicking the Forgot Sign-on ID or Password link on the sign-on page or located in the right menu once you are logged in to online banking.

 Always keep in mind that you should never share your Password with anyone.

 Q: How can I tell if my online session with American Bank is encrypted?

 A: Most browsers have an icon such as a key or a lock to represent an encrypted session.
 A broken key or an open lock indicates that the session or mode is not encrypted.
 Although a broken key or open lock might appear when the page loads between two encrypted pages, the session is still encrypted if a key or a lock is present when the page is loaded.

 Q: How can I tell if the American Bank web site that I am accessing is legitimate?